YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario07/README.md

 - the directory to use in that repo (Astra)
 - the Kubernetes cluster where the app will be deployed (RKE2)
 - the target namespace (astra-connector)
+- exclude the _schedule.yaml_ file

+In the current version, the Astra Connector will automatically create a CR for the object store (AppVault) once the first application CR is present.
+That is why the _schedule.yaml_ is excluded from the current process.

 ```bash
 $ rke1